Maryland Diminished Value Claims

 Maryland Civil Pattern Jury Instructions MPJI-Cv 10:21

-Maryland’s civil pattern jury instructions provide that when damaged property has been repaired but its fair market value has nevertheless decreased, the plaintiff may recover the difference between the property’s fair market value immediately before the damage and its value after the repair.
-This instruction confirms that diminished value is a recognized element of property damage when repairs do not fully restore a vehicle’s pre loss market value.
+Maryland's pattern jury instructions provide that when damaged property has been repaired but its fair market value has still decreased, the plaintiff may recover the difference between the property's fair market value immediately before the damage and its value after repair.
+This instruction confirms diminished value as a recognized element of property damage whenever repairs don't fully restore a vehicle's pre-loss market value.

 Below are answers to common questions about Maryland diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.